Plans: Shared, VPS, Reseller, and Dedicated.

 Be the first to leave a review.

 NameCheap was founded in 2000.
 Their CEO is Richard Kirkendall.
-A lot of people think of them as just a registrar.
+A lot of people think of them as just a domain registrar.
 Competing with GoDaddy and Network Solutions.
-But, as it turns out they also hosting.
-The change from just allowing customers to register domains happen in 2007.
-Now they offer hosting services.
+They began offering hosting services in 2007.

 NameCheap donates money and resources to Internet freedom and security.
 Corporate partners with Electronic Frontier Foundation and FightForTheFuture.org.
 These companies fight for basic infrastructure of the internet.